fsoco/fsoco-dataset/docs/pages/how_to_contribute.md

 **We do not have images**
 1. We will assign a labeling job with raw data to your Supervisely account.
 2. If you would like to add more accounts to share the work within your team, please send us the usernames.
+We support a maximum number of 5 labelers; each of them has to pass the exam.

 #### Access the dataset